ajm339/opsworks-meteor-deploy/README.md

 	  }
 	}
 	```
-5. The fourth cookbook, meteor-undeploy, runs the command necessary to stop the meteor application from running with `forever stopall`.
+5. The fifth cookbook, meteor-undeploy, runs the command necessary to stop the meteor application from running with `forever stopall`.
 	1. This cookbook should be called as `meteor-undeploy` in the Undeploy series of Chef recipes for the Node.js layer.